gstempel/SnailRealEstate/README.md

 # SnailRealEstate
 by Grace Stempel, Emma Vukelj, Quinn Dibble

+READ THIS BEFORE EXECUTING:

+The syntax for executing a command is:
+/Users/Username/Directory: Command Arg1 Arg2 Arg3
+Do NOT include more than once space between arguments/commands If including a semicolon, pipe, or redirection, you may or may not include ONE space between the symbol and commands.
+Ex:
+	ls -a -l
+	ls -a| wc
+	ls -a | wc
+All of the above are acceptable.
+Ex of unacceptable syntax:
+	ls-a
+	ls -a   |        wc
+	ls -a>	filename

+You can only do one redirection or pipe per statement.

 Features:
 	 - Forks and executes commands
 	 - Handles multiple commands entered at once (;)